A Comprehensive Guide to Pet Quarantine in Australia

 If the staff notices a dog in a family is not handling the new environment well, they may move them to the same run as the other family dog to help provide comfort.

 You, unfortunately, cannot send your pet to quarantine with their favorite toys.
-Any items that travel in the kennel with your pet will be destroyed upon arrival, as the Australian government deems them as soiled.
-Bedding is provided by the facility staff to suit age and breed needs.
-Your pet will be groomed or bathed for biosecurity and/or hygiene reasons only.
+Any items traveling in the kennel with your pet will be destroyed upon arrival, as the Australian government deems them soiled.
+The facility staff provides bedding to suit age and breed needs.
+Your pet will only be groomed or bathed for biosecurity and/or hygiene reasons.

 Mickleham provides high-quality dry food for all cats and dogs staying at the facility once daily (unless otherwise advised by a veterinarian).
 The current food offered is “Advance AU” dry food.

-If your pet has a sensitive diet and needs special food during their quarantine stay, the facility is extremely accommodating as long as you make these requests formally during the import permit and quarantine booking processes.
-You will be asked to source your pet’s food in Australia and have it posted to Mickleham along with a veterinary letter.
+Suppose your pet has a sensitive diet and needs special food during their quarantine stay.
+In that case, the facility is extremely accommodating as long as you make these requests formally during the import permit and quarantine booking processes.
+You will be asked to source your pet’s food in Australia and post it to Mickleham with a veterinary letter.